 - Go back to work too early.
 This can jeopardize both your physical recovery and your legal recovery.

-- Accept an insurance settlement quickly and perhaps without the benefit of a New Jersey construction attorney’s review.
+- Accept an insurance settlement quickly and perhaps without the benefit of a construction attorney’s review.
 The insurance settlement offer may not fairly compensate you for all of your past, current and future accident injuries.
 It is important to make sure the settlement is fair before agreeing to it, as you will likely be unable to get any more money in the future once a binding settlement has been made.

 - Provide a recorded statement.
 What you say in this statement can and likely will be used against you in the future.
 Instead of providing a recorded statement, you may wish to direct the person requesting such a statement to your lawyer.